Obama calls Oklahoma tornado's toll 'hard to comprehend'

 “He has no choice but to live by his word,” Sloan said.
 “I hope and pray and think he will keep his promises.”

-The May 20 tornado in Moore was the most powerful of a spate of 76 twisters that touched down in 10 states from May 18 through May 20, causing an estimated $2 billion to $5 billion in insured losses, according to disaster-modeling company Eqecat.
+The May 20 Moore tornado was the most powerful of a spate of 76 twisters that touched down in 10 states from May 18 through 20, causing an estimated $2 billion to $5 billion in insured losses, according to disaster modeling company Eqecat.

 The Moore tornado, the deadliest such windstorm to hit the United States in two years, also injured 377 people.

-After the president left, the town held its own memorial service at First Baptist Church of Moore that included a performance by the Oklahoma Strong Children’s Choir, made up of Moore school children who were affected by Monday’s storm.

-Additional reporting by Heide Brandes; Writing by Scott Malone; Editing by Daniel Trotta and Philip Barbara
+Additional reporting by Heide Brandes; Writing by Scott Malone; Editing by Sandra Maler and Mohammad Zargham